The Application

 I'll refactor the application and presentation layer to include the

-hook and separate the fetchProduct
+useTaskEither hook and separate the fetchProduct from the useShoppingCart

 hook.